A day-by-day guide to the week's best online theater and dance

 Friday 5pm EST / 10pm GMT

 The divinely daffy Julie Halston suggests a cross between Teri Garr and Thelma Ritter, and her career includes many shows as Charles Busch's longtime muse as well as memorable supporting turns in such Broadway productions as Gypsy, You Can’t Take it With You and Tootsie.
 Now she hosts a weekly half-hour talk show, and why not?
 She’s one of the city’s most amusing talkers.
-In this episode, her guest is the pathbreaking comedian Margaret Cho.
+In this episode, her guest is the singer-songwriter and two-time Tony nominee Amanda Green.

 Friday 7pm EST / midnight GMT (live only)